Dear Corporate America: Data isn’t Tech

 And the kicker…

-Can you guess the percentage of orgs in 2022 who still struggle to become data-driven?
+Can you guess the percentage of orgs in 2022 still struggling to become data-driven?
 You might be surprised!

-Also, the Standish Group reports that about 31% of software projects are successful and 46% of those return a high value.
-(I’ll stop this rant here and get back to the point.)
+Also, the Standish Group reports that about 31% of software projects are successful, and 46% of those return a high value.
+(I’ll stop this rant and get back to the point.)

-In my humble opinion, I think people mistake data with technology because we usually need to use tools to compile, clean, and aggregate data into something measurable.
-Then, once it is, business analysts and other professionals take that information and translate it into more meaningful insights, models, and more.
+In my humble opinion, I think people mistake data for technology because we usually need tools to compile, clean, and aggregate data into something measurable.
+Then, once it is, business analysts and project managers translate that information into meaningful insights, models, and more.

 GIF from GIPHY

-Here is where the confusion happens — the processes and methods used to transform raw data before it goes into visualization tools — IS technical and perhaps more so for people who aren’t software or data engineers.
+Here is where the confusion happens—the processes and methods used to transform raw data before it goes into visualization tools are technical, perhaps more so for people who aren’t software or data engineers.

-Then, if those same people are tasked to create a data-driven culture, but don’t understand the difference between data and tech — it’s apparent.
+Then, if those same people are tasked with creating a “data-driven culture” but don’t understand the difference between data and tech, it quickly becomes apparent.

-And that can impact company culture for the worst.
-Especially if most of your employees are privy to the difference between “tech” and “data.”
+That can negatively impact company culture, especially if most of your employees are privy to the difference between “tech” and “data.”

 GIF from GIPHY

-Disclaimer: an AI helped me write part of this post (and it still required A LOT of editing — none the less, thank you, You.com, for creating YouWrite!
+Disclaimer: an AI helped me write part of this post (and it still required A LOT of editing — nonetheless, thank you, You.com, for creating YouWrite!
 When published, I’ll write about the experience at the end of the series and place the link → here ←.
-In the meantime, read my 5-part Innovation Series or the first post in this AI series.)
+In the meantime, read my 5-part Innovation Series, the first post in this AI series, or learn about different types of AI.)

 What’s the AI tool’s perspective?

-There is a big difference between tech and data, and it’s important for bosses, managers, change agents, executives, directors, and company leaders to understand this before launching a data-driven culture or digital transformation initiative
+There is a big difference between tech and data; bosses, managers, change agents, executives, directors, and company leaders must understand this before launching a data-driven culture or digital transformation initiative

 Many organizations assume that because they have access to lots of data, they must be doing things in a “data-driven way.”
-However, simply having access to data does not mean you are using it effectively.
+However, having access to data does not mean they’re using it effectively.
 To be truly data-driven, you need three key components:

 1. Good quality data